mhajjar36/Terraform/README.md

 value = aws_instance.web.public_ip

-# .public_ip is gotten from attributes reference on terraform
+ .public_ip is gotten from vs code when you type . a list of possible attribute references show up

-website
+ automatically

 }